Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Reflected-XSS.md

  You Have a Search Funtion and search like asif and intercept the request and sand the repeter and Observe that asif is reflected in html This is vulnerably and Inject a standard XSS paylods Observe that this gets blocked most html tages attributes are blocked.

- You Have a Search Funtion and search like asif and intercept the request and sand the intruder and remove asif and add <$$> like
+You Have a Search Funtion and search like asif and intercept the request and sand the intruder and remove asif and add <> and set paylods in <> like <$$>

     GET /?search=<$$> HTTP/1.1
     Host: 0a130031045b2eeac06b090600110008.web-security-academy.net